Here we provided answers to the questions you ask us most often:

 How do I buy FIN?

 In North America, FIN Framework is available from a number of distributors under the "FIN Stack" brand.
-The list of distributors an be found here <hyperlink>.
-In the rest of the world FIN Framework is only available through OEM Partners.
-Some of these are listed here <hyperlink> but others have chosen to use FIN without acknowledging that that is what their product/system is based on.
-There are various new large OEMs who have yet to release products in the market, so the list of OEMs will grow dramatically over the next few years.
+The list of distributors can be found in the Partner section of this page.
+Furthermore, FIN Framework is available through OEM partners both in North America and worldwide.
+Some of these are listed in the Partner section, others have chosen to use FIN without acknowledging that that is what their product or system is based on.
+There are various new large OEMs who have a FIN based product on their current road-map, so the list of OEMs will grow dramatically over the next few years.

 WhY is it called FIN?